Taraz-Technologies/PEControllerBSP/README.md

 		- *Applications:*
 			- *PEController_Template:*  Template project for creating new quick projects
 			- *PELab_OpenLoopVFD:* Basic Implementation of Open Loop V/f Control Implemented for different variants of PELab
+			- *PELab_GridTie:* Basic Implementation of a three phase Grid Tie Inverter with Boost Converter

 ## Making new project from template project